 - Stressed out?
 Try one of these wearables for stress detection and management

-In this article, we will look at some of the details around the Stress Management assessment and scoring functions of the Fitbit Sense.
+This article looks at some of the details around Fitbit Sense’s Stress Management assessment and scoring functions.

 How does Fitbit detect and monitor stress?

 Research has shown that Heart rate variability increases during relaxing and recovering activities and decreases during stress.
-Accordingly, HRV is typically higher when the heart is beating slowly and decreases as the heart beats more quickly.
+Accordingly, HRV is typically higher when the heart beats slowly and decreases as the heart beats more quickly.

 Other cheaper wearables out there primarily leverage HRV using the optical heart sensor.

-The best of the breed sensor for detecting stress are the ones that can measure the cortisol levels in your sweat and draw inferences but that technology is yet to be commercially marketed by the leading wearable manufacturers.
+The best-breed sensor for detecting stress are the ones that can measure the cortisol levels in your sweat and draw inferences.
+Still, that technology is yet to be commercially marketed by the leading wearable manufacturers.

 Existing Research on Electro Dermal Activity and Emotional State